Alcohol consumption in Ireland

 A 2016 study using ESPAD and HBSC data, investigated the alcohol drinking cultures of European adolescents (aged 12–16 years) and found that adolescents in Ireland were ranked second among 25 European countries for the level of risky drinking (27%), while the rate of non-drinkers in Ireland (40%) was below the European average (44%).

-The Health Behaviour in School-aged Children (HBSC) survey is a WHO collaborative cross-national study that monitors the health behaviours, health outcomes and social environments of school-aged children every four years across 44 countries and regions in Europe, central Asia and Canada.
+The Health Behaviour in School-aged Children (HBSC) survey is a WHO collaborative cross-national study that monitors the health behaviours, health outcomes and social environments of school-aged children every four years across 44 countries and regions in Europe, Central Asia and Canada.
 HBSC Ireland surveys school-going children aged 9-18 years.
 Data collection is now complete for the most recent HBSC 2022 survey round with over 10,000 participants.
 The HBSC Ireland national report on data collection during 2022 is due for publication in early 2024.
 The most recent data available from the (HBSC) survey was carried out in 2018 by NUIG.
-The 2018 findings report a decrease in alcohol consumption among teenagers overall, with an increase of 6% of children reporting not having an alcoholic drink and 4% decrease in children reporting being drunk).
+The 2018 findings report a decrease in alcohol consumption among teenagers overall, with an increase of 6% of children reporting not having an alcoholic drink and a 4% decrease in children reporting being drunk).
 For instance, 69% of children report that they have never had an alcoholic drink vs 58% in 2014.
 17% of children report having had an alcoholic drink in the last 30 days vs 20% in 2014.
 Similarly, 17% of children reported having been ‘really drunk’ (21% in 2014).

 This research study also provides data on the ease at which young people get alcohol with the most common source of alcohol among 12-17 years olds coming from a parent, guardian, or friend, while the most common location for alcohol consumption being someone else’s home or their own (54%).